 Ashwagandha is safe when consumed in the quantities recommended by the doctor and for a maximum of six months.
 When consumed too frequently, in a dosage that is superior to what is recommended, or for more than six months, there may be some side effects such as stomach pain, diarrhea, or vomiting.

-Some studies suggest that taking ashwagandha can cause damage in the liver such as hepatitis or jaundice, which start two to twelve weeks after the initial use of this medicinal plant.
+Some studies suggest that taking ashwagandha can cause liver disease, like hepatitis or jaundice.
+These types of conditions can start two to twelve weeks after the initial use of this medicinal plant.
 If these conditions appear, the symptoms will be yellow skin, yellow eyes, and intense itchiness in the body.

-Ashwagandha must not be taken by pregnant women or those breastfeeding, by people with autoimmune diseases such as rheumatoid arthritis or lupus, or those who have stomach ulcers.
+Ashwagandha should not be taken by pregnant or breastfeeding women, by people with autoimmune diseases such as rheumatoid arthritis or lupus, or by people with stomach ulcers.

-In addition, ashwagandha may reduce blood pressure and hinder blood pressure control in people with hypertension, or even drastically reduce blood sugar levels causing a rise in hypoglycemia in diabetics.
+In addition, ashwagandha may reduce blood pressure and interfere with blood pressure treatment in people with hypertension.
+It can also drastically reduce blood sugar levels, and can especially cause hypoglycemia in diabetics.

-As ashwagandha has a sedative effect, people who are taking medication for anxiety or depression should avoid this medicinal plant, as it can cause excessive sleepiness.
+Because ashwagandha has a sedative effect, people who are already taking medication for anxiety or depression should avoid this medicinal plant, as it can cause excessive sleepiness.